“The thing about meditation is: You become more and more you.”

 Also keep in mind that the steps listed above are fairly elementary and are just to get acquainted with what exactly meditation is.
 Should you choose to practice meditation on a regular basis, there are several other methods to find out about and explore to see what exactly works for you.
 Many such methods can be found online.

 How do you feel about meditation?
 Have you tried it before?
-If not, would you be willing to?
-If so, do you have a specific method to go about it?
-Share your thoughts and experiences by commenting below on secure servers.
+Do you have a specific method to go about it?
+Share your thoughts by commenting below.